This post may contain affiliate links. Find more info in my disclaimer.

 The name Lepetane is derived from the word 'lepote' meaning beauties.
 Centuries ago, swashbuckling Bay of Kotor sailors would return home to the bay and their families, passing Lepetane on their way.
 They'd drop their 'beauties', their mistresses, off here and carry on to their homes.
 Hence the name Lepetane.

-If you're arriving into Montenegro via Dubrovnik airport and you're staying Tivat, Lustica Peninsula, Budva, Bar, Ulcinj or Skadar Lake, you'll probably want to take the Kotor Bay ferry.
 You can drive around the bay and in fact I highly recommend it, it's one of the most scenic drives in Montenegro, but you might not want to do it when you've just arrived.

-If you're staying in Muo, Prcanj or Stoliv, you can take the ferry across and then turn left and take the seaside road to your destination.
+If you're staying in Muo, Prcanj, or Stoliv, you can take the ferry across and then turn left and take the seaside road to your destination.

 There are 6 ferries running 24 hours a day throughout the summer months.
 The ferries depart as soon because they're full around the clock.
 You don't have to wait more than 15 minutes for a ferry to fill up, even if you're the first one on it.

-Between mid-July and mid-August, there can be long wait times for the ferry.
-If you can, try to avoid arriving, departing or using the ferry on the weekends in this period.
-If you can't avoid it, the best time to use the ferry is early morning (before 8:30am) and late afternoon.
+In July and August, there can be long wait times for the ferry because this is peak season.
+If you can, try to avoid arriving, departing, or using the ferry on the weekends in this period.

 6am - midnight daily: The ferries depart when they're full or every 15 minutes.